MeganEaton/bluebeards-maid/README.md

  Game Design Studio course project

 April 17 update:
-game crassed and lost everything.
+game crashed and lost everything.
 Will need to look to see if it can be fixed.